codehsbooks/apjava/Basic-Java/variables-and-types.md

 **Characters** represent a single character.

-In Java we declare a character using ``char`` before the variable name.
+In Java we declare a character using ``char`` before the variable name, and use single quotates to identify the character literal.
 Here are a couple of examples:

 ```java
 char currentGrade = 'A';